 So, what is low?

 Customization of a person’s diet, safely reducing medications is a trained skill practiced here in the RMD clinic.
-There is not plant leaf nor herb that takes the place of medications.
-Medications are design to handle certain chemical steps in the blood pressure regulation.
+Plants and/or herbs like nature are complex structures in a complex chemical formula.
+There are many unknown variables/steps yet to be discovered.
+Whereas medications are limited to one maybe two chemical steps in a complex blood pressure regulation equation.
 I just alluded to: sodium balance, water balance, constriction of arteries…so do not think ginger tea or garlic alone is the key.
-It is a complete balance diet and lifestyle that eliminates the factors that triggers arterial inflammation or interfere with the normal chemical processes that take place in our body.
+It is a complete balanced diet and lifestyle that eliminates the factors that trigger arterial inflammation or interfere with the normal chemical processes that take place in our body.

 There is a correct way and an incorrect to check your blood pressure.

 Techniques on how to check your blood pressure at home, in your doctors office and scientific articles will be reviewed.
 And you will understand why certain blood pressure monitors like a wrist monitor are not very accurate.